 MARS was founded in 1979 by Allan Batteiger, John Oliver, Jim Gerke, Lee Cheever, Bill Abernathy, Tom Brewer, Alex Dodge and others.
 We are affiliated with the American Radio Relay League (ARRL) as a Special Service Club.
 As such, MARS has several activities throughout the year to promote ham radio.

 We meet once a month with a speaker on some topic related to amateur radio.
 Check the HOME page for details about our next meeting.

-On the Saturday following the monthly club meeting we usually have what we call, “Play Day.”
+On the third Saturday of each month, we usually have what we call, “Play Day.”
 Hams gather to get practical experience with radios, using various communication modes and actually building ham equipment.
 Please go to the EVENTS PAGE for information about the next “Play Day.”

 The club is associated with the Carrollton-Farmers Branch-Addison ARES®/

 RACES organization.
 This group helps monitor severe weather in the area and provide backup communications capabilities in case of emergency.
 In addition, Carrollton-Farmers Branch-Addison ARES®/RACES helps provide communications at scheduled events around the area.
 Check out the ARES/RACES PAGE for more information.